benchristelcom/benchristelcom.github.io/src/posts/escape-plan/index.md

 a bad example, you could say "my default activity is doing pushups" but realistically that's not gonna happen every time you feel the urge to reach for your phone.
-You might have to do a bit of experimentation to find something that fits both of these criteria.
+You might have to do a bit of experimentation to find something that is both harmless and effortless.

 My Harmless Default Activity is watching [Culture Machine].
 Culture Machine is an app I made that plays a curated set of YouTube videos on shuffle.
 The